SERVICES + FAQs

 How often will you be on site?

 BuildCo likes to dedicate personal attention to each project.
-Thus, we only work on a few projects at any time.
-When we take on larger projects, we focus on those, only doing one other smaller project if time permits.
+Thus, we only work on up to several projects at any time.
+When we take on larger projects, we focus on those only do one other smaller project.
 We like to group projects in the same parts of town so we can more properly manage and quality control.
-This approach allows us to manage each intricacy of the home/space as well as coordinate demolition, framing, and sub-contractors throughout the project.
+This approach allows us to manage each intricacy of the home/space as well as coordinate demolition, framing, and subcontractors throughout the project.

 How often will you communicate with us?